 6. Upon signature and notarization the Grantor will need to walk-in such deed or mail such deed to the local County Recorder of Deeds Office with a check for the recording fee and a self-addressed, stamped envelope.
 The cost charged by the local County Recorder of Deeds Office to record a Beneficiary Deed averages between $24.00 and $30.00.
-The Grantor should Contact the Local County Recorder of Deeds Office to inquire as to the fee charged.
+The Grantor should Contact the Local County Recorder of Deeds Office (see page 86 of such document) to inquire as to the fee charged.
 Upon recordation the local County Recorder of Deeds Office will mail the original Beneficiary Deed back to the Grantor.

 7. In the future should the Grantor decide to modify or change the provisions of the Beneficiary Deed the Grantor may simply have a new Beneficiary Deed drafted.
 Upon the Grantor's signature, notarization and recordation, as explained above, the resulting new Beneficiary Deed will supercede and terminate the previous Beneficiary Deed.
 However, it may be wise to create, sign and record a revocation of the original Beneficiary Deed.

 8. Upon the death of a sole Grantor, or the death of the last surviving of multiple Grantors, ownership of the real property will immediately transfer by law to the Grantee.
 Although not required by law it is recommended the Grantee create, sign and record an Affidavit As To Death of Grantor (see the Affidavit Request page on this website) with the local County Recorder of Deeds Office where the real property is located.
 The recording of such Affidavit will place on record the name of the Grantee as the new owner of the real property and will allow for the local Assessor Office to update the real estate tax records.
 The Affidavit will eventually be required if and when the Grantee decides to sell the real property.
 If the Grantee decides to retain such property for any period of time then it is recommended the Grantee also have a new Beneficiary Deed created and recorded for the Grantee's sole interest or tenant in common interest, as applicable.
 See paragraph 4 above for more information.